- Insights features (forecasting, order recommendations, custom reporting) are available to merchants on Plus plans.

 If you order to a warehouse and distribute straight to your retail locations, set the report to view by outlet.
 This ensures the calculation is based on what each of your individual locations needs, as there is no extra stock held in the warehouse.

-For this situation, the Suggested order quantity column shows the amount of stock that each store needs to meet expected demand, having taken into account that store’s current and inbound inventory.
+For this situation, the Suggested order quantity column displays the amount of stock that each store needs to meet expected demand, having taken into account that store’s current and inbound inventory.

 - Navigate to Reports > Inventory reports > Replenishment.